Meru language: Dialects

-Dialects

 Kimeru has seven main mutually intelligible dialects.
 The dialects include Kiimenti widely used by the Imenti section of the Ameru, Tiania/gitiania used by the Tigania, kiigembe used by the Igembe, Kimwimbi used by the Mwïmbï, Kïmüthambï used by the Müthambï, Gicuka used by the Chuka and Kitharaka used by the Tharaka.

-Imenti dialect
+Imenti

 It is the commonly used dialect in Meru.
 The dialect acts as the lingua franca between all the nine subtribes of Meru.
 It is the official dialect used in the Kimeru Bible translations.
 It is commonly used in Nkubu, Timau, Kibirichia, Meru town and Ruiri areas of Meru County.